How to Perform Cybersecurity Due Diligence in Mergers & Acquisitions

 • Cost-effectiveness.
 Avoid unnecessary expenses on renting and maintaining physical data rooms.

-Since security is a top reason why companies use data rooms for conducting cyber due diligence, let’s have a look at the security measures vendors take to ensure their customers’ data is protected.
+Since virtual data room security is a key reason companies rely on VDRs for cyber due diligence, let’s have a look at the security measures vendors take to ensure their customers’ data is protected.

 Security measuresDescription